 Nampodong street has some of the best food in Busan, South Korea.
 The neighborhood is a major purveyor of street food in Busan (pojangmacha) and well-known throughout the rest of the country.
 If you ever get to visit, (accessible via Busan Subway, Line 1) you’ll find one of the most delicious selections of Korean food.
 Our walk through this awesome neighborhood will give you a glimpse into the action and might just convince you to travel for local food.

 This Nampodong Street guide is part of our series on Food Travel, South Korea Travel, East Asia Travel, and Asia Travel.
 It was originally created on April 9, 2015.
-It has been maintained and updated (as of August 14, 2018) to reflect current viewpoints and travel trends.
+It has been maintained and updated (as of December 27, 2018) on our blog to reflect current viewpoints and travel destination trends.

 Locals know about Nampodong and will say visiting the area is one of the most fun things to do in Busan.
 There are quite a few highlights in the area, including Gukje Market, PIFF Square, and lots of shopping options.
 If I were to live in Busan, Nampodong is where I’d start when searching for a home.
 That’s not just my belly talking.
 Cities with this many options require neighborhoods to push harder in order to stand out.
 If you’re lucky enough to visit Korea during the winter, Nampodong is also fun for its Christmas and Holiday light displays.